-I had a twin room.
-Design wise it was fantastic – very attractive with red highlights.
-The rooms have polished concrete floors which I didn’t love – I prefer something softer on my feet.
+I had a twin room in the Hotel Art Medellin.
+Design-wise it was fantastic – very attractive with red highlights.
+The rooms at this property have polished concrete floors which I didn’t love – I prefer something softer on my feet.

 Art Hotel Boutique Medellin: Service

 The breakfast and bar staff were lovely.
 The front desk was helpful but I was a bit shocked when I was told that they had run out of maps.
 I then asked if something could be printed but there was a problem with the printer.

 They have also done a lovely job decking it out – comfortable seating areas, small design details like the gin bottles in the lamps – and it is a great place to spend time.

 Pop the bread in the toaster and then once it is done make a couple of small incisions on one side.
-Then put some butter and some sugar on the bread and wait for it to melt – delicious!
+Then put some butter and some sugar on the bread and wait for it to melt – delicious.

-I loved the lights which are like bird cages filled with old bottles of gin!
+I loved the lights which are like birdcages filled with old bottles of gin.
 The area is covered in hurricane lamps with candles inside which creates a lovely light in the evening.

 I had a fantastic iced lemonade on arrival in the evening which was a sensation.
 They only had one white wine on offer which is common in Colombia.
-Luckily it was a chardonnay and very pleasant!
+Luckily it was a chardonnay and very pleasant.

-Overall the highlights of the Art Hotel Medellin is the fantastic 6th-floor area, the art design and the brilliant location.
+Overall the highlights of the Art Hotel Medellin are the fantastic 6th-floor area, the art design, and the brilliant location.
 The rooms aren’t amazing but they are absolutely fine.
-For the price, this hotel is a fantastic deal.

 Other Boutique Adventurer Posts You Might Enjoy Reading:

-If you are looking for tours of Colombia try these options:
+If you are traveling solo and looking for tours of Colombia try these options: